Tongariro to Taumarunui: 65.5 km, 3 days

 - Owhango Hotel – SH 4 at Omatane Rd.
 Has bar and cafe and accommodation, $60/double or $30/person in two bed rooms.
 Seems to be synonymous, or associated with, Owhango Lodge, and Owhango Adventures.

 Walk down SH4 a short distance from Owhango and turn right into Kawautahi Rd, and then right again into Hikumutu Rd.
-You then stay on this all the way to the south side of Taumarunui where you cross a bridge over the Whanganui and walk alongside the Taumarunui Domain.
+You then stay on this all the way to the south side of Taumarunui.
+Traffic is extremely light and there is some shelter with tree plantings along the way.
+It is an easy and attractive bit of road walking.
+The road is unsealed except for the last 11 km or so.
+There is a community hall with toilets and water at Hikumutu, just before Makokomiko Rd, on gridline 5688N.
+As you approach Taumarunui cross a bridge over the Whanganui and walk alongside the Taumarunui Domain.
 Turn slightly left into Miriama St, then quickly right into Hikaia St to reach the main street through town.
-Supermarkets are at the west end of town, and the camp ground is about 3 km east.
+Supermarkets are at the west end of town, and the camp ground is about 4 km east.
+There are toilets in the middle of town and in the info centre (also approximately at the centre of town), which also has free wifi.

 - Taumarunui Holiday Park – ph 0800 473 281; 07 895 9345.
 Has basic cabins ($50 each) and camping sites.